New Car Replacement Insurance: What It Is, Cost & Is It Worth It?

 • Does not recover depreciation beyond loan amount

 Standard Actual Cash Value (ACV) is what most drivers have by default.
 If your car is totaled, your insurer pays the current market value of the vehicle — factoring in depreciation.
-For a car originally purchased at $35,000 but now worth $27,000, your payout is $27,000 (minus deductible).
-That $8,000 gap comes out of your pocket.
+With the average new car now priced at around $49,353 in early 2026, the depreciation gap in the first year or two can easily exceed $8,000–$12,000.
+That shortfall comes entirely out of your pocket.
+Learn more about how ACV is calculated and what to expect from your insurer.

 Pincher's Pro Tip